 Get To Do It All While Making More Money

 This schedule will enable me to spend 2+ hours with my daughter, 2+ hours a day with my son, and 3+ hours with my wife.
 We’ll then spend a lot more time together during the weekends.
+The average hours worked a week in America is still very low.

 I’ll still get to publish on Financial Samurai at least twice a week.
 Meanwhile, I’ll also get to earn enough from my day job to take care of my family.
 Who knows, I might even meet a lot of cool people at work.